 ITTIP Hosts Vice Presidential Debate in South Boston

-Longwood University’s Institute for Teaching through Technology and Innovative Practices (ITTIP) worked collaboratively with the Southern Virginia Higher Education Center (SVHEC) to host a Vice Presidential Debate watch party attended by Longwood University Alumni, Southside Virginia business owners and residents, on Tuesday, October 4th.
+Longwood University’s Institute for Teaching through Technology and Innovative Practices (ITTIP) worked collaboratively with the Southern Virginia Higher Education Center (SVHEC) to host aapp_6170 Vice Presidential Debate watch party attended by Longwood University Alumni, Southside Virginia business owners and residents, on Tuesday, October 4th.
 The event was held at the Prizery, an arts and cultural center that is listed on the National Register of Historic Places as part of the South Boston Historic Tobacco Warehouse District.

 A warm welcome for attendees included Longwood Vice Presidential Debate paraphernalia, and patriotic decorations, including a generous donation of American Flag banners and fabric from Annin Flags.
 Dr. Paula Leach, Director of ITTIP, and Dr. Betty Adams, Executive Director of the SVHEC, further welcomed the guests beginning the evening with the raffling of some door prizes.
 Door prizes included donations from local southside businesses: